This Instant Pot Chicken Adobo is a delicious take on the Filipino dish that comes together in half the time thanks to your pressure cooker!

 This chicken adobo Instant Pot recipe is a bit spicy thanks to the black pepper, but it’s a mostly savoury dish with balanced flavours that are similar to a stir fry.

-Adobo chicken originated in the Philippines.
-In fact, it’s so popular that it’s sometimes called the national dish of the Philippines!
-That being said, there are also variations of adobo around the world including Puerto Rican adobo and Mexican adobo which offer their own spin on the delicious recipe.
+There are different variations of adobo around the world including Puerto Rican adobo and Mexican adobo which offer their own spin on the delicious recipe.
+This recipe was based on traditional Filipino adobo chicken.

 Storing and reheating